MinecraftPlayground/server-management-dashboard/docs/compose_concept.md

       - "60001:25565"

     expose:
-      # Expose the port only to the internal network, so that it can be accessed by the Dashboard for communicating with server 2.
+      # Expose the port only to the internal network, so that it can be accessed by the dashboard
+      # for communicating with server 2.
       - "61000"

     networks: